reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- Spline Internal Thread Size: M3
 >- Spline Internal Thread Depth: 6mm

   -   **Arduino Mega 2560 Wifi R3**: The MEGA2560 Wifi is a variant of the Arduino programmable board* that includes an ESP8266 Wifi chip.
-Located in the middle module, it is used to manage the robot's mobility alongside the L298N Motor Controller, thus allowing the robot to move freely on a flat surface.
+Located in the middle module, it is used to manage the robot's mobility alongside the L298N Motor Driver, thus allowing the robot to move freely on a flat surface.

 ![Team Violet (7)](https://github.com/user-attachments/assets/226f95b5-a6c6-4f5d-a20c-e399cd8f5db2)
 > [!IMPORTANT]